 The Bethesda Child Development Center operates a pre-school and before and after school programs in the MOT community since September 2000.
-The programs follow an academic year schedule aligned with the local school district and a ten week summer session.
+The programs follow an academic year schedule aligned with the local school district and an eight week summer session.
 In order to ensure quality improvement for the children we serve, BCDC’s preschool and before and after school programs participate in the Delaware Stars for Early Success Program guided by the Delaware Institute of Excellence in Early Childhood Education at The University of Delaware.
 BCDC also values being an active member of the community by utilizing community resources such as participating in local events organized by Middletown Main Street.

 The mission of Bethesda Child Development Center, an outreach of The Bethesda United Methodist Church, is to provide rich academic-based programs that include respect for diverse families and learners while teaching Christian values.
 We strive to provide inclusive opportunities and enrichment for our learners which they will apply to their everyday lives both in school and in the community.